KLiang0712/APP2-1-TECHIS/README.md

+# REACT PROJECTS FILE by KLiang0712
+# Contents:
+A Home Page will be planned for this repository to make it stand out.

+A to-do list app for adding and deleting tasks.
+Primary method/skill = Create-Read-Update-Delete (CRUD).

+A sample Fake Store API (EMART) App for practicing online API usage and building.

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+These projects was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+# Available Scripts
 In the project directory, you can run:

 ### `npm start`
 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.